Microsoft Edge Legacy: EdgeHTML

-EdgeHTML is the proprietary browser engine developed for Edge [Legacy].
+EdgeHTML is the proprietary browser engine developed for the original Microsoft Edge.
 It is a fork of MSHTML (Trident) with all legacy code of older versions of Internet Explorer removed, with the majority of its source code rewritten to support web standards and interoperability with other modern browsers.
 EdgeHTML is written in C++.

 The rendering engine was first released as an experimental option in Internet Explorer 11 as part of the Windows 10 Preview 9926 build.

 EdgeHTML is meant to be fully compatible with the WebKit layout engine used by Safari and other browsers.
 Microsoft stated their original acceptance criteria: "Any Edge–WebKit differences are bugs that we're interested in fixing."

 A review of the engine in the beta Windows 10 build by AnandTech found substantial benchmark improvements over MSHTML (Trident), particularly its new Chakra JavaScript engine performance, which had come up to par with that of Google Chrome.
 Other benchmarks focusing on the performance of the WebGL API found EdgeHTML to perform much better than Google Chrome and Mozilla Firefox.